Re-authorize your Salesforce account

 Section titled “Reconnect your Salesforce account”- Log in to OutboundSync.

-https://yourcompany.my.salesforce.com). - Click Create, then click Connect and complete the Salesforce sign-in flow.
+- Click Connect or Reconnect — use whichever label the row shows — and complete the Salesforce sign-in flow.
 Select Allow on the permissions screen.

 After reconnecting